 1. Rewarding Academic Excellence - The Lord Mayor of London Scholarship

-UK & EU undergraduate students who achieve exceptional grades at 'A' level and International Baccalaureate level (or other relevant qualification) are able to apply for the Lord Mayor of London scholarship of up to £3,000 per year.
+UK & EU undergraduate students who achieve exceptional grades at 'A' level and International Baccalaureate level (or other relevant qualification) are able to apply for the Lord Mayor of London scholarship, of £2,000 for the 1st year.

 2. School-wide Awards

 Ludwik Finkelstein Bursary

 Named after Professor Ludwik Finkelstein OBE FREng the Ludwik Finkelstein Bursary Fund has been established in honour of Professor Finkelstein's 50 years of service to City, University of London and his outstanding contribution to higher education, specifically his pioneering achievements in teaching and research.
 The Fund will continue Professor Finkelstein's legacy as one of the University's longest serving and most respected academics.

 This bursary is awarded to a student studying measurement and instrumentation control in their 2nd year for both merit and hardship.

 The George Daniels Undergraduate Scholarships

 The George Daniels Undergraduate Scholarships are supported by The George Daniels Educational Trust, established by Dr George Daniels CBE, a world-renowned horologist and instrument maker and Past Master of the Worshipful Company of Clockmakers, to honour the scientific legacy of Dr Daniels.
 He was an alumnus of City, University of London.

 There are 5 George Daniels Undergraduate Scholarships awarded each year.
 Each scholarship is worth up to £9,000.00 per academic year subject to satisfactory completion of each year of the course.
 The scholarship will be used to pay tuition fees.